 Interior design and interior decorating are two different worlds; mostly because anyone can call themselves an interior decorator.
 Interior design, on the other hand, is a far more complex world with a much deeper understanding of the field.
 That should not deter you from getting into interior design as a hobby or even as a business

-5 common mistakes that are made in this field that you should be aware of, especially if you are considering becoming an interior designer.
+5 common interior design mistakes that are made in this field that you should be aware of, especially if you are considering becoming an interior designer.

 As with most projects, and really anything in life, you need to go into it with a budget.
 Furniture and décor item costs can quickly rack up, especially if you’re not paying attention.
 Decide on a budget for your interior design project and then try your best to stick to it.
 Get a few quality pieces, especially for areas that you’ll spend a lot of time in – like sofas and living room entertainment centers, for the rest of your project you can get by with cheaper accent pieces to compliment the bigger ticket items.